 The Conservative Manifesto – ‘Get Brexit Done.
 Unleash Britain’s Potential’

 The Conservatives are promising to expand the R&D Tax Credits scheme.
 According to their manifesto, the Tories will “increase the tax credit rate to 13 per cent and review the definition of R&D so that important investments in cloud computing and data, which boost productivity and innovation, are also incentivised.”

 The “tax credit rate” here refers to the RDEC scheme.
 R&D Tax Credits are divided into two ‘tiers’.
-Large companies are eligible for the RDEC scheme, small and medium-sized companies for the SME scheme.
-You can read more about company sizes here.
+Large companies are eligible for the RDEC scheme, and small and medium-sized companies for the SME scheme.

 At present, companies applying to the RDEC scheme can reclaim up to 12% of their eligible R&D investment back in tax relief.
 That’s for work performed after January 1st, 2018.
 The Tories are planning on increasing this by 8%.